Perfusion Assessment in Critical Limb Ischemia

 - Bunte MC, Shishehbor MH.
 Treatment of infrapopliteal critical limb ischemia in 2013: the wound perfusion approach.
 Curr Cardiol Rep 2013;15:363.

 - Shishehbor MH, Reed GW.
 Personalized approach to revascularization of critical limb ischemia.
 Circ Cardiovasc Interv 2014;7:642-4.

-Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Vascular Medicine, Cardiac Surgery and Heart Failure, Statins, Acute Heart Failure, Interventions and Vascular Medicine
+Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Cardiac Surgery and Heart Failure, Statins, Acute Heart Failure, Interventions and Vascular Medicine

 Keywords: Altitude, Amputation, Ankle, Ankle Brachial Index, Ankle Joint, Blood Gas Monitoring, Transcutaneous, Blood Pressure, Blood Proteins, Brachial Artery, Capillaries, Cardiac Surgical Procedures, Edema, Fluorescein Angiography, Fluorescence, Follow-Up Studies, Foot, Goals, Heart Failure, Humans, Hyperbaric Oxygenation, Indocyanine Green, Ischemia, Lung Diseases, Male, Mammaplasty, Metatarsal Bones, Myocardial Infarction, Oxygen, Pain, Peripheral Arterial Disease, Research Personnel, Stroke, Tibial Arteries, Toes, Ulcer, Wound Healing